mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ### Discussed contentious issues without lawyers first

-For this acquisition, the buyer drafted their own asset purchase agreement.
+The buyer drafted their own asset purchase agreement for the sale rather than use a pre-made template from the broker.
 For the most part, we agreed on the initial draft, but there were a few key terms where we had different expectations.

 We could have each told our lawyers what we wanted and had them hash it out, but lawyers get expensive fast &mdash; mine was $550/hr.

 Lawyers also slow down the process.
 The buyer and I could usually arrange to meet within one business day, whereas it would have taken a week to arrange a meeting with both of our lawyers.
 For a process that already felt long at three months, every day mattered.

 When the buyer and I ran into disagreements in the contract, we'd first talk one-on-one.
-In these conversations, my goal was to go past the terms in the contract and find out the underlying need.
+In these conversations, my goal was to go past the contract terms and find out the underlying need.

 For example, the first draft of the contract called for tight restrictions on discussing the sale publicly.
-So, the buyer and I talked about why the clause was there, and it turned out that there were only a small number of things the buyer cared about me disclosing.
+I spoke with the buyer about why the clause was there, and it turned out that there were only a small number of things the buyer cared keeping private.
 We adjusted the wording from "you can't discuss anything publicly" to "you can't discuss [these two specific things](/i-sold-tinypilot/#what-am-i-allowed-to-say) publicly," and we both felt good about the compromise.

 ### Used dedicated accounts for the business